SunsetFi/simply-openapi/packages/controllers/docs/api-reference/decorators.md

 The first argument is the status code to document.

-The second argument is optional, and takes a partial OpenAPI response object ot merge at the response level.
+The second argument is optional, and takes a partial OpenAPI response object to merge at the response level.

 ```typescript
 import { Post, EmptyResponse } from "@simply-openapi/controllers"